 Between Santa Fe and the Sandia Mountain Wilderness:

-- I ended up walking along some railroad tracks, and then walked along New Mexico highway 14 through the historic town of Madrid to avoid a ton of private land.
-This was a cool town and worthy of routing the trail through.
-I continued along highway 14 until basically reached the Sandia Wilderness.
-From Santa Fe to the Sandia wilderness is the longest stretch of continuous private land along the entire FCL.
-This section has a lot of road walking to get around private land, so if it is possible to get easements across some of the large ranches in the ares this would be cool.
-Once again this area is by far has the most continuous stretches of private land of the entire FCL
+- I walked along some railroad tracks and then along New Mexico Highway 14 through the historic town of Madrid to avoid a ton of private land.
+Madrid was a cool town and worthy of routing the trail through.
+I continued along Highway 14 until I basically reached the Sandia Wilderness.
+The longest stretch of continuous private land along the entire FCL is from Santa Fe to the Sandia wilderness.
+This section has a lot of road walking to get around private land, so if it is possible to get easements across some of the large ranches in the area, this would be cool.
+Once again, this area has the most continuous stretches of private land of the entire FCL.

 Between Socorro and Pie Town:

-- There is some checker board style private property issues between state land parcels west of Socorro until you reach the Cibola National Forest.
-Maybe realigning the route with the already established Grand Enchantment trial would work when you leave Socorro, but I was trying to avoid swinging north to come back south, so I headed directly west and did run into the back side of some properly lines I did not know about before starting the trip.
+- Somee checkerboard-style private property issuesexist between state land parcels west of Socorro until you reach the Cibola National Forest.
+Maybe realigning the route with the already established Grand Enchantment trial would work when you leave Socorro.
+Still, I was trying to avoid swinging north to come back south, so I headed directly west and did run into the back side of some property lines I did not know about before starting the trip.

-- North of the Very Large Array there were not an east west passage near any water that I knew of so you can see I slightly dropped The area was very candy in areas. just south of the forest boundary and ended up running into the back side of a sign, and the sign made it clear I was not wanted.
+- North of the Very Large Array, there was no east-west passage near any water I knew of, so you can see I slightly dropped.
+The area was extraordinarily candy in areas.
+Just south of the forest boundary, I ended up running into the back side of a sign, and the sign made it clear I was not wanted.
 I did not see the sign on the east side.
-So to ameliorate this I this is a great area to build a new trail east west running trail that stays within the National Forest.
+So, to alleviate this, this is a great area to build a new trail east-west running trail that stays within the National Forest.

-- Near Pie Town on the western side of the National Forest I ran onto some property boundary signs.
-So I walked along the fence line, this worked but a trail could be build in this area to join the CDT in Pie Town.
+- I ran onto some property boundary signs near Pie Town on the western side of the National Forests.
+So I walked along the fence line.
+This worked, but a trail could be built to join the CDT in Pie Town.

-- Note that this area was very dry and most of of my blue water dots I found dry or did not investigate.
-I actually went 54 miles between water sources in this section, so running the trail past known water sources from ranchers is important.
-Thanks you to the ranchers for pumping water to the surface, if it was not for them I feel New Mexico would be very to hike across.
+- Note that this area was arid, and I found most of my blue water dots dry or did not investigate.
+I went 54 miles between water sources in this section, so running the trail past known water sources from ranchers is essential.
+Thank you to the ranchers for pumping water to the surface; if it was not for them, I feel New Mexico would be complicated to hike across.

 Between Pie Town and the Arizona boarder:

-- This section went pretty good, yes there was some dirt road walking as I headed south on the CDT, but it was cool to meet the CDT hikers heading north.
-Overall improvements can be made because I did follow a lot of infrequently used dirt roads in the area and did some cross country travel, but I enjoyed it.
-I would consider this section a lower priority area.
+- This section went pretty well; yes, there was some dirt road walking as I headed south on the CDT, but it was cool to meet the CDT hikers heading north.
+Overall, improvements can be made because I did follow a lot of infrequently used dirt roads in the area and did some cross-country travel, but I enjoyed it.
+This section is a lower-priority area.

-Lets not forget northern New Mexico from the Colorado boarder to Santa Fe:
+Let's not forget northern New Mexico from the Colorado border to Santa Fe:

-- Right now there is not a lot needed on the part of the FCL from Colorado to Santa Fe.
-Yes there is some road walking through the Rio Costilla Ranchers Cooperative, but the people I met associated with the cooperative were awesome and the cooperative had a very old historic history.
+- Right now, only a little is needed on the part of the FCL from Colorado to Santa Fe.
+Yes, there is some road walking through the Rio Costilla Ranchers Cooperative.
+However, the people I met associated with the cooperative were excellent, and the cooperative had an historic history.

 - There is a section from Wheeler Peak to reach Eagles Nest that could use an easement to hike through.